-There are additional components to record common data - just attach them to the CognitiveVR_Manager gameobject.
+These are additional components to record common data - just attach them to the CognitiveVR_Manager GameObject.
 These scripts are intended for easy implementation and these try to make few assumptions about your project.
-You should review these scripts and simplify/optimize in ways specific to your project's needs.
+You should review these scripts to simplify and optimize in ways specific to your project's needs.

 Collects distances from the HMD to the player's controller.
 The maximum is assumed to be roughly the player's arm length.
 This only starts tracking when the player has pressed the Steam Controller Trigger or any button on Oculus Touch.